douglascorrea/til/README.md

 A collection of personal concise write-ups on small things I learn day to day across a variety of languages and technologies.

-This is a personal reference, so it is written in a way I understand Besides [Fixing submissions](CONTRIBUTING.md) are welcome, I maintain thispersonal.
+This is a personal reference, so it is written in a way I understand.

+Besides [Fixing submissions](CONTRIBUTING.md) are welcome, I maintain thispersonal.
 If you want to contribute to an collective TIL I recommend you to take a look at [til-collective](https://github.com/til-collective/til-collective) from Josh Branchaud.

 _1 TILs and counting..._